Bal a Bali: Laminitis

-2015: five-year-old season
+2015 season

-Bal a Bali finally returned to the racetrack on May 9, 2015 after an absence of nearly 11 months in the Grade III American Stakes at Santa Anita.
+Bal a Bali finally returned to the racetrack on May 9, 2015, after an absence of nearly 11 months in the Grade III American Stakes at Santa Anita.
 Racing behind the early pace, Bal a Bali squeezed between horses to find racing room in the stretch, then drew off to win by a length from Talco.
 "He has worked so good in the mornings, so I was pretty confident," said jockey Flavien Prat.
 "He just repeated his works today.
 I wasn't really surprised.
 He was the champion in Brazil, so he can be the champion here.
 Why not?"

 Bal a Bali made his next start on June 15 in the Grade I Shoemaker Mile, where he was moving well around the turn and looked like a possible winner.
 However, he flattened in the stretch and finished fifth behind Talco.
 Mandella subsequently detected a small bone chip in one of his ankles, but the condition was not serious.
 Bal a Bali returned on August 23 in the Del Mar Handicap, where he finished eighth.
 On October 30, Mandella entered him in an allowance optional claiming race at Del Mar, and Bal a Bali responded with a 1 3/4-length victory.
 He completed the year by finishing second to Midnight Storm in the Seabiscuit Handicap.

-2016: six-year-old season
+2016 season

-Bal a Bali had a disappointing six-year-old campaign, going winless in five starts.
+Bal a Bali had a disappointing campaign in 2016, going winless in five starts.
 He finished third in the San Gabriel Stakes on January 2, 2016, third in the Frank E. Kilroe Mile on March 12 and third again in the San Francisco Mile on April 30.
 On May 29, he finished fourth in the Charles Whittingham Stakes and then finished eighth in the Gold Cup at Santa Anita on June 25 in his first start on the dirt.